xuanngoc/xuanngoc/README.md

 ### Hi there 👋,
 I am Ngoc, a software engineer.
-At the moment, I am working for a company about image stock.

 ### Expertise 🌏
 - Ruby on rails